Arizona State Route 69

 State Route 69 (SR 69) is a highway that serves as the main road to Prescott, Arizona, from Interstate 17.
-It is almost all divided four-lane although some sections in Prescott and Prescott Valley are wider).
+The highway mainly consists of four-lanes (two per side), although some sections in Prescott and Prescott Valley are wider.
 Prior to the construction of Interstate 17 in the 1960s and early 1970s, State Route 69 continued south to Phoenix, Arizona, as the Prescott-Phoenix Hwy or Black Canyon Highway on a different alignment, through the ghost towns of Bumble Bee and Cordes.

 Route description

 The southern terminus of SR 69 is located at exit 262 of I-17, at a spot known as Cordes Junction.
 It heads northwest from this interchange passing through Mayer before curving towards the north at Poland Junction.
 It continues north to a junction with SR 169 in Dewey-Humboldt.
 The highway gradually curves towards the west after this junction as it heads through Prescott Valley.
 It continues its gradual curve towards the southwest until it curves towards the west near Yavapai Hills.
 The highway continues towards the west until it reaches its terminus at SR 89 in Prescott.